382982408/divine/README.md

 - Add the environment variables into your shell configuration (e.g., $HOME/.bash_profile, $HOME/.profile, or $HOME/.cshrc)

 - Make sure that the new configuration is applied by
-  - logoff and login your account
+  - logoff and login your account, or
   - running
   ```
   $ source $HOME/your_shell_config_file